BrendelGroup/BWASPR/README.md

 _sample_ (here _forager_ and _nurse_"); replicate number (here _0_, indicating
 single samples or, as in the case of this study, aggregates over replicates);
 and file locations (here for the _CpGhsm_ and _CpGscd_ \*.mcalls files);
-note that the file locations in this case are relative links, assuming you will run the example discussed in the [demo](./demo) directory.
+note that the file locations in this example are relative links, assuming you will run the example discussed in the [demo](./demo) directory.
-The second file species the genome assembly version, genome size (in base pairs), total number of potential methylation sites (CpGs), and file names for GFF3 annotation of various genomic features.
+The second file specifies the species name, genome assembly version, genome size (in base pairs), total number of potential methylation sites (CpGs), and file names for GFF3 annotation of various genomic features.

 A typical *BWASPR* workflow will read the specified \*.mcalls files and generate various output tables and plots, labeled in various ways with